WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 or again:

-`Alice and Bob` (that is not the same as `Alice, Bob` as they are multiple entities separated by a comma).
+`Alice & Bob` (in this case, `Alice & Bob` is the name of a company.
+Remember that is not the same as `Alice, Bob` as they are multiple entities separated by a comma).
 :::

 :::details